top of page

 About Me

 Hello!
-My name is Vidhi and I am a first year medical student and a recent graduate from McMaster University.
+My name is Vidhi and I am a second year medical student and a graduate from McMaster University.
 There I delved into projects advancing reproductive health in marginalized communities, fueling my passion for equitable healthcare.
-Interning at The George Institute for Global Health in New Delhi this summer expanded my grasp of international health systems, solidifying my belief in our collective duty to champion inclusivity and accessible healthcare worldwide.
+Interning at The George Institute for Global Health in New Delhi last summer expanded my grasp of international health systems, solidifying my belief in our collective duty to champion inclusivity and accessible healthcare worldwide.

 On a more personal note, I am always seeking new experiences.
 I love to play and watch basketball, trying out new cafes, dancing to Bollywood music, and spending time with friends and family.